Honors Special Major

 The prerequisite for acceptance to the Honors Educational Studies Special Major Program is EDUC 014.
 Pedagogy and Power: An Introduction to Education, 1 additional educational studies course, and an average grade of B+ in all Educational Studies courses at the time of application.
 Students are expected to have a B+ average in their Educational Studies courses to complete an Honors special major.
 Additionally, students must complete external examinations upon completion of the program.
 Honors students may also pursue teacher certification.

 Honors special majors complete four Honors preparations.
 These preparations must include three (two- credit) Honors preparations, at least one or two of which must be in Educational Studies and one or two in the other discipline.
-A two-credit special major thesis is required, and this counts as one preparation.
 Each of the special major partnering departments also provides specific seminar course requirements for the completion of an Honors special major, which may be found in the special major requirements list.

 - It is possible to complete a one-credit educational studies course and, (a) use it along with another one-credit course as an honors preparation, OR, (b) combine the one-credit course with a one-credit directed reading as an Honors preparation.
 Both of these options should be discussed with the Chair of the Department.

 - A double-credit thesis is required of all Honors special majors.
 This thesis serves to integrate the fields of the special major and is supervised by faculty members in both departments of the special major.